How to Take a Backhand Shot

 - Roll your wrists to open the blade.

-- Snap the blade forward by pushing your bottom hand toward the target and pulling your top hand back,
+- Snap the blade forward by pushing your bottom hand toward the target and pulling your top hand back, shooting the puck toward the net.

 How to Roof the Backhand